 Chapters are divided based on course: The Latin Kitchen; Tapas, Appetizers and Snacks; Salads, Big and Small; Ceviches and Tiraditos; Seafood; Poultry; Red Meat; Vegetables and Side Dishes; Desserts; Basics; and The Latin Bar.

-New Latin Flavors is best for those who enjoy Latin American cuisine and are looking for new recipes.
-Many of the dishes are fusion (often with Asian ingredients) or offer a new twist on the classics.
-So, this may not be the best pick if you are looking for a book with 100% traditional recipes.
-There is plenty to offer for those interested in entertaining.
-Be aware that many of the dishes take time to make (though the ones with multiple components can often have parts made in advance), but are not overly complicated.
+New Latin Flavors is best for those who enjoy Latin American cuisine and are looking for a twist on classic recipes.
+There is also plenty to offer for those interested in entertaining.
+Be aware that many of the dishes take time to make (though the ones with multiple components often have parts that can be prepared in advance), but are not overly complicated.

 I also made Potatoes Bravas with Smoked Romesco and Chorizo (Patatas Bravas con Romesco Ahumado y Chorizo), Venezuelan Corn Pancakes with Savory Tomato Jam and Cheese (Cachapas con Mermelada de Tomate y Queso), Shrimp Ceviche with Tomato-Habanero Broth (Ceviche de Camaron con Caldo de Tomate y Habanero), and Strawberry and Basil Agua Fresca.